snorkleboy/Ttools/README.md

 It passes all arguments after the first along to the subscripts, so "ttools webpackconfig -i" will run  webpackconfig in $HOME/bin/Ttools and pass "-i" as an argument.

 ## notes
-I will most likely add scripts I like to the master branch and make a barebones branch for other people.
+I will most likely add scripts I like to the master branch and make a barebones branch for people who want to use just the ttools part.

 will add a deverboser which will scan a file for console.logs, p's, and puts and delete that line.
 I may make it save the line and line number into a file and give you a deverbose which appends them back.